codesport/admin-panel/README.md

 ---
 # Stage 4: Completing the Application by Adding Update Functionality

-To provide an optimal user experience, the update form was tightly integrated into what appears to be a the Detail view.
-However, it is in fact separate component that overlays and HTML5 form into the code used to generate teh Detail component.
+To provide an optimal user experience, the Update component was designed to be a close visual simile of [Detail component](src/components/Detail.js).
+This was accomplished by overlaying an [HTML5 form](src/components/Update.js#L49-L61) onto the code used to generate the Detail component.

-The React form property [`defaultValue`](https://reactjs.org/docs/uncontrolled-components.html#default-values) is used to pre-populate the form with the item's information.
+Worthy of mentioning is that the React form property [`defaultValue`](https://reactjs.org/docs/uncontrolled-components.html#default-values) is used to pre-populate the Update component with the item's information.

-Similar to Create.js, Update.js also receives a callback function from Controller.js.
-In turn, it sends teh form data back to parent via handleUpdate().
-The code in Update.js is quite mundane, but feel free to [examine it]((src/components/Update.js#L231)).
+Finally, akin Create.js, Update.js also receives a callback function from Controller.js.
+In turn, the Update component sends the form data back to the Controller via 'handleUpdate()' callback.
+The code in Update.js is quite mundane, but feel free to [examine it](src/components/Update.js).
 Figure 16 is an excerpt.